adamwth/adamwth/README.md

 # Hi there, I'm Adam! 👋

 I'm a Software Engineer at Meta.
-My interests lie in the intersection of full-stack web development, distributed systems & microservices, UX, and AR/VR.
-I'm a product-first engineer, which means I enjoy solving hard problems the closer they are to the user, and am always on the lookout for new technical opportunities to improve the product.
+My interests lie in the intersection of full-stack development, collaborative editing systems, and distributed systems & microservices.
+I'm a product-first engineer, meaning I enjoy solving hard problems the closer they are to the user, and am always on the lookout for new technical opportunities to improve the product.

 ## Previously...

--   I spent a year in NYC as a grad student doing CS.
+-   I did my Master's in CS at Cornell Tech in NYC.
+-   I did my Bachelor's in CS at the National University of Singapore.
 -   I interned as a software engineer in Singapore at [Sea](https://www.sea.com/), [Traverse (YC S19)](https://www.traverse.ai/), and [CSIT](https://www.csit.gov.sg/), where I did front-end and full-stack web development.

 ## You can reach me at...